ExcitedSpider/jsx-to-png/readme.md

 ## Motivation

-I wrote many react svg components.
-Practically, I need to convert origin svg element to png for the sake of protecting svg source file from been taken by web user as robots.
+I wrote many react-svg components.
+Practically, I need to convert origin svg element to png for the sake of protecting svg source from been taken by web users and robots.
 Besides, I need some pngs as thumbnail images.
 This library is designed to do exactly the thing.

 ## Install